 Results and Impact

-Launch and Reception: Although the MVP had not been officially launched, we showcased it during a 'Pitch Day' event, where we received extensive feedback from users and 12 industry experts.
+Launch and Reception: The team showcased the MVP it during a 'Pitch Day' event hosted by TechFleet, where we received extensive feedback from several users and 12 industry experts.

 While our insights support product concept validation by addressing common pain points and measuring user satisfaction there's always room for improvement: